pivotal/docs-tap/application-accelerator/creating-accelerators/custom-types.hbs.md

     ...
 ```

-For example, UIs render:
+UIs would render something similar to the following:

 ![SimpleTask form is open with my first task sample title and task details.](../images/simple-task.png)

-Associate the entered values to the `myTask` top-level name, resulting in the following example
+and associate the entered values to the `myTask` top-level name, resulting in the following example
 values submission (here represented using JSON notation):

 ```json